laws-africa/laws-africa.github.io/api/docs.markdown

 * Parameter ``coverpage``: should the response contain a generated coverpage?
 Use 1 for true, anything else for false.
 Default: 1.
 * Parameter ``standalone``: should the response by a full HTML document, including CSS, that can stand on its own?
 Use 1 for true, anything else for false.
 Default: false.
 * Parameter ``resolver``: the fully-qualified URL to use when resolving absolute references to other Akoma Ntoso documents.
 Use 'no' or 'none' to disable.
-Default is to use the Indigo resolver.
+Default is to use the Laws.Africa resolver.
 * Parameter ``media-url``: the fully-qualified URL prefix to use when generating links to media, such as images.

 For example, fetch the most recent applicable English HTML expression of ``/za/act/1998/55`` by calling: